juntylpro1/secure-enterprise/project-json.md

 ### Project metadata
 {: #project-metadata}

 Project metadata might contain `cumulative_needs_attention_view`, if there are events that have happened related to the project that the user must now take action on. `event_notifications_crn` is also an optional value, if the project is configured as a source for {{site.data.keyword.en_short}}.
+For more information, see [Enabling event notifications for projects](/docs/secure-enterprise?topic=secure-enterprise-event-notifications-events&interface=ui).

 ```json
   ...